leemunroe/grunt-email-workflow/readme.md

 ### How to test with Litmus

-If you have a [Litmus](http://www.litmus.com) account and want to test the email in multiple clients/devices, create a new test in Litmus, copy the email address they tell you to send the email to, open up `Gruntfile.js` and paste it where the recipient goes.
-Then run `grunt send --template=TEMPLATE_NAME.html` to send the email to Litmus.
+If you have a [Litmus](http://www.litmus.com) account and want to test the email in multiple clients/devices:

+* Open up `Gruntfile.js`
+* Replace `username`, `password` and `yourcompany` under the Litmus task with your credentials

+Run `grunt litmus --template=TEMPLATE_NAME.html` to send the email to Litmus.
+This will create a new test using the `<title>` value of your template.

 [See the Litmus results](https://litmus.com/pub/eb33459/screenshots) for the simple transactional email template that is included.